 - ODB++ files (OPTIONAL)

 What is Gerber?

-The Gerber files are created for each of the etch and mask layers.
+The Gerber files are generated for each of the layers of the PCB.
 The PCB manufacturer produces as many as 30 or more layer files to define different aspects of manufacturing.

 - Aperture definitions

 - TOP- Top layer – This defines the top copper layer, traces and pads